opentensor/btcli/CONTRIBUTING.md

 #### Refactoring

 Refactoring is a necessary part of any software project's evolution.
-The following guidelines cover refactoring pull requests for the Bittensor project.
+The following guidelines cover refactoring pull requests for the btcli project.

 There are three categories of refactoring: code-only moves, code style fixes, and code refactoring.
 In general, refactoring pull requests should not mix these three kinds of activities in order to make refactoring pull requests